nivi333/task-manage/UI-Screen-Development-Guide.md

     - [x] Validation errors
     - [x] Unauthorized access

-  > **Status:** ✅ COMPLETED — Implemented `NotificationPreferencesPage` at `/notification-preferences` using Ant Design Form with Switches, Select, and Checkbox.Group.
-Wired to `notificationPreferencesService.get` and `.update`, leveraging global `notificationService` for feedback.
-Sider navigation link added.
+  > **Status:** ✅ COMPLETED — Preferences are now embedded in the Notification Center as a Settings drawer opened via a gear icon.
+No separate route in the sidebar.
+Deep-link supported via `/notifications?settings=1`.
+The legacy route `/notification-preferences` redirects to `/notifications?settings=1` for backward compatibility.
+Integrated with `notificationPreferencesService.get` and `.update`, using the global `notificationService` for feedback.

 - [x] **Task 17: Global Search Interface**